 1. Hill's Prescription Diet l/d Liver Care Wet Dog Food

-- Clinically proven antioxidants: Promotes immune function for dogs with chronic conditions
+- Clinically proven antioxidants boost immune function in compromised dogs

 2. Hill's Prescription Diet l/d Liver Care Dry Dog Food